- North America

 Leipzig is a fascinating and alternative city attracting creatives from across the country and is often known as the ‘New Berlin’.
 It has an artsy vibe with many fun events, workshops, galleries and world-class art museums to be explored.
 If that wasn’t enough of a draw the city has a rich history to be discovered with it being the focal point of the fall of the Berlin Wall with protests against the regime starting here.
 It is also a city with a fantastic musical heritage being the city of Bach, the world renowned Gewandhaus concert hall and the Thomanerchor choir established over 800 years ago.
 One of the best ways to experience the city is with a local guide and the Leipzig Free Tours are a great option.
 They provide tours in English, German and Spanish and the entertaining guides will open your eyes to the history and stories of the old centre of the city.
 Most tours include New Town Hall, St. Thomas Church, Bach Memorial, Mendlessohn Memorial, Museum “Zum Arabischen Coffe Baum”, Barthel’s Hof, Market Square, Old Scale, Old Exchange and much more!
 You will come away with brilliant insights into the city’s past and present, as well as tips on the best bars, restaurants and events in town.

 The Bavarian capital has maintained its traditional architecture and cosmopolitan character throughout the ages.
 It’s no coincidence that the most renowned attractions carry a big piece of its history and culture.
 Marienplatz is the central square of the city and the busiest one.
 It has been the main square of Munich since 1158. Τhe statuesque New City Hall, on the north side of the square, and the Old City Hall on the east side, captivate visitors’ interest.
 A few blocks away is the oldest tavern and pub in Germany, dating back to the 16th century, where tourists are welcomed all year long.
 In the old city center is also situated the Viktualienmarkt, the historic open-air food market.
 There are more than 140 stalls that sell goods, from cheese, poultry, and fish to delicatessens.
 Throughout the year, many folkloric events take place here in the Viktualienmarkt square.
 A little north of the Old Town is the Munich Residence.
 It is the largest royal city palace in Germany, and it’s basically a complex of buildings.
 Tourists head there to see the ten courtyards, the decorations in over 130 rooms, and the Hall of Antiquities.
+Ther are also many beautiful lakes outside of the city that are worth visiting such as Walchensee, Tegernsee and Starnberg.

 With a dynamic economic activity and hundreds of options for entertainment, Hamburg is definitely worth visiting.
 Although not all sights are in close distance to each other, you can make time for at least four in a day.
 Public transport in Hamburg is considered to be the best in the country.
 By purchasing a Hamburg Card, you're granted discounted access to attractions and public transport.
 Once you make it to the city center, Rathaus, the grand city hall, is the best way to start your touring.
 The Neo-Reannaiscance city hall, constructed in 1897, still keeps its role as a governmental building.
 Hamburg is also known for having the largest warehouse district in the world that goes by the name Speicherstadt.
 The tall red-brick buildings on the canals, flowing out from the port of Hamburg, are perhaps the most photographed industrial attraction in the country.
 Not very far from Speicherstadt, you’ll find yourself inside an architectural masterpiece, the Elbe Philharmonic Hall, on the Grasbrook peninsula of the Elbe River.
 Visitors can enter the building without an admission ticket to take some pictures and admire the interior of the site.
 Your night would most probably end in Reeperbahn, where all the top bars and clubs are.
 This historic region has gained a significant reputation thanks to the Beatles, who performed there for many years.